 Only schedule productive meetings and keep them within a specific time.

 Don’t agree with every meeting request that your boss receives.
 Only schedule meetings that are necessary and serve a purpose.
-If the meeting doesn’t appear to be productive, then don’t schedule it.
+Calendar management for executive assistants 101 says, if the meeting doesn’t appear to be productive, then don’t schedule it.
 For example, status meetings can be replaced with messaging systems like Slack, so there’s no need to block out time for this type of meeting.

 If a meeting is necessary, then make sure it has an exact start-and-end time.
 Most meetings should only be around 20-30 minutes.
 Keeping the meeting to a manageable timeframe ensures your boss isn’t wasting valuable time stuck in a meeting.
 Strict timelines save you and your boss from time-sucks that shoot productivity.